acavella/acavella/README.template.md

 I'm Tony, a senior infrastructure and security engineer.
 I love everything that is tech and am on a mission to constantly learn new things.
 I specialize in PKI/PKE, Linux, Mobility, virtualization, containers and automation.

-Want to know more or reach out?
+Want to know more, reach out!

 ### ℹ️ Git Stats
 [![Repos Badge](https://badges.pufler.dev/repos/acavella)](https://badges.pufler.dev)